-If your progress is deemed Unsatisfactory, the Head of School may allow you to continue, and set conditions for your continuation.
-You will also be required to participate in a supplementary Progress Review at a date between 2-6 months from the date of the previous review.
-Your research or coordinating supervisor will be responsible for overseeing completion of the required set of actions.
-The Head of School may also recommend to the University that your scholarship be terminated, and recommend to the Associate Dean that you be asked to Show Good Cause as to why you should be allowed to continue your candidature.
-If this is the second time in consecutive Progress Reviews that you have received an Unsatisfactory progress rating, the recommendation to the Associate Dean will be to ask you to Show Good Cause.
+If it is decided that you have made unsatisfactory progress, the associate dean of research education may allow you to continue and set conditions for your continuation.
+You will be required to meet the same conditions as for a marginal progress outcome, but your scholarship may be suspended.
+However, the postgraduate coordinator may also recommend to the University that your scholarship be terminated, and recommend to the associate dean that you be asked to Show Good Cause as to why you should be allowed to continue your candidature.
+If this is the second time in consecutive progress reviews that you have received an unsatisfactory progress rating, you will be asked to Show Good Cause.

-If your progress is deemed Marginal or Unsatisfactory, you have the right to appeal to the Faculty.
-The conditions and time frame are set out in your outcome letter.
+If it is decided that you have made marginal progress or unsatisfactory progress, you have the right to appeal to the faculty.
+The conditions and time frame for making an appeal will be in your outcome letter.

-Candidates may be enrolled in a Master’s by Research degree or PhD on a probationary basis for up to two (Master’s) or four (PhD) research periods, after which progress is reviewed and the Head of School will then confirm your candidature or ask you to Show Good Cause as to why your candidature should not be terminated.
+Some students may be enrolled in a master’s degree by research or PhD on a probationary basis, for up to four research periods.
+If this is you, there is a lot to get done within this period so please read our article: Starting your PhD.
+After your probationary period, you will participate in a progress review and the associate dean will either confirm your candidature or ask you to Show Good Cause as to why your candidature should not be terminated.